 Comparing Costs: Which Video Conferencing Solution Is Best for Your Business

-With seemingly endless options for video conferencing solutions in today’s workplace, including offerings from a bevy of brands like Microsoft, Cisco, Google and more, we want to make it easy to navigate potential vendors and choose the best video conferencing for your needs and your budget, whether you're a huge corporation or a small business.
+With seemingly endless options for video conferencing solutions in today’s workplace, including offerings from a bevy of brands like Microsoft, Cisco, Google and more, we want to make it easy to navigate potential vendors and choose the best video conferencing for your needs and your budget, whether you’re a huge corporation or a small business.
 Our guide to Selecting a Video Conferencing Solution is a great starting place for questions to ask and features to look for when evaluating your needs.
 And armed with the right information, our TCO Calculator will give you a side-by-side cost comparison of many of the most popular video conferencing vendors.